seancraven/seancraven/README.md

 I am currently an MSc Data Science and Machine Learning Masters Student at UCL.
 My current dissertation on Exploiting Symmetry in Reinforcement Learning is under the supervision of Prof. Caswell Barry [https://barry-lab.com/](url)

-Currently, I like writing RL agents to play games and am enjoying my journey to learn Rust.
+Currently, I like writing RL agents to play games and am enjoying my journey learning Rust.

 <!--